MrHaber/GeoIP-API/README.md

 :hand: The simplest API for working with IP and player location

 ## About
-This API helps the user use the Internet Protocol differently. *more workout*\n Maven central repository will be ready later
+This API helps the user use the Internet Protocol differently. *more workout*
+* Maven central repository will be ready later

 ## Features
  ### 1.0